 Additional requirements for Magento Commerce

-The requirements listed in this topic are specific to Magento Commerce Cloud environments.
-You will also install Magento Commerce on your VM or Docker container.
+The requirements listed in this topic are specific to Cloud for Adobe Commerce environments.
+You will also install Adobe Commerce on your VM or Docker container.
 For that installation, you should also review the following:

 You can also install additional optional software.
 These packages should be installed on the local VM.